Carnegie Theatre: Carnegie Development Group

-The theatre was taken over by the trust on the 01 May 2015 and is operated as a charity.
+The venue was taken over by the Carnegie Theatre Trust on the 1 May 2015 and is operated as a charity.
 It has a small number of paid staff that are managed by the board of directors (trustees).

-The chair of the trust is Lee Martin-White.
+Until January 2023, the chair of the trust was Lee Martin-White, with Barbara Cannon taking over chair after and up until present time (July 2025).